matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 }
 ```

-**Dependency injection** : Setting up member variables of complicated classes on the fly.
+- Dependency injection : Setting up member variables of complicated classes on the fly.
 - Characteristics of Strategy pattern : Make easy to vary the behavior os a class at runtime, using composition over inheritance.

-**Dependency Injection**
+## Dependency Injection

 Allows a class which uses many different services to not know about the instantiation of each of services.
-Instead it's member variables which are these services are injected into the class this allows the insantiation
+Instead it's member variables which are these services are injected into the class this allows the instantiation
 of the class to be simple and it is a injector which holds all the complicated information of what class to
 instantiate and inject into particular class.

-- What is the difference between composition and inheritance?
+### What is the difference between composition and inheritance?

 - Composition refers to defining behavior by the member variables a class includes
 - Inheritance refers to defining behavior by the interfaces or classes that a class inherits from
 - Composition = "has-a", Inheritance = "Is-a"

-- How are Strategy Pattern and Dependency injection related?
+### How are Strategy Pattern and Dependency injection related?

 - Each defines behavior by setting member variables of a class

+***

 ## Template pattern

 - Frameworks are complicated group of classes that do a bunch of stuff.
 - High level modules should not depend on low-level modules.
 Both should depend on abstractions.
 - Abstractions should not depend on details.
 Details should depend on abstractions.
+<br/><br/>
 In template a complicated algorithm is implemented usually in the form of an instantiated method of an abstract base class.
 A programmers merely plugs in customization to specific steps by implementing the abstract method of the
 abstract base class.